Natural Hazard Risks in Las Vegas, NV

 - •Estimated annual loss of $295M from this hazard type

-- •10 events on record in proximity
+- •33 events recorded in proximity in recent decades

 Earthquake Risk

-Very HighFEMA: 7Historical: 0
+Very HighFEMA: 7Historical: 10

 - •FEMA rates Las Vegas's county as Relatively High risk